narock/germany_ica/index.md

 ---
-title: Molecules to Models: An Environmental Chemistry and Data Science Journey in Germany
+title: Molecules to Models - An Environmental Chemistry and Data Science Journey in Germany
 feature_image: "assets/images/hamburg_wide.jpg"
 ---